Set up a Slack workspace for your college or university course

 Invite your entire class to new channels

-- You can add your entire class to any channel that you create throughout the term.
+- You can add your entire class to any channel you create throughout the term.
 To add everyone in your workspace to a channel, you’ll need a list of your entire class’s email addresses.
-You can download the list from your Workspace members page by clicking ‘Export member list’.
+You can download the list from your Workspace Members page by clicking “Export Member List.”

-- Firstly, create your channel.
-Then click on the ‘Add people’ icon at the top right.
+- First, create your channel.
+Then click on the “Add people” icon at the top right.
 Next, copy and paste your list of email addresses into the box.
-Finally, confirm your action by clicking ‘Add’.
+Finally, confirm your action by clicking “Add.”

 Expand the circle

-- Invite guest lecturers to visit your digital classroom using Slack guest accounts on any paid Slack subscription.
+- Invite guest lecturers to visit your digital classroom using Slack guest accounts on any paid Slack plan.

 3. Now that you’ve got the hang of it…

-- Slack Enterprise Grid can integrate with your learning management system, like Canvas or Blackboard.
-Slack’s LMS integration simplifies workspace setup and student onboarding for all Slack and LMS users at your university.
+- Slack Enterprise Grid can integrate with your Learning Management System, like Canvas or Blackboard.
+Slack’s LMS integration simplifies workspace setup and student onboarding for all Slack & LMS users at your college or university.

 - Book a free 20-minute call with a Slack expert to learn more about our LMS integration and help your campus get started today.